subhasmitasahoo/MongoDB-Association/README.md

 <h1> MongoDB-Association </h1>
-A sample application to demonstrate Association of Entities in MongoDB
+A sample project to demonstrate Association of Entities in MongoDB

 <h2> Theory </h2>